If you are a community member seeking free legal assistance, please click HERE for information.

 Free Legal Answers (FEDERAL): Offered in partnership with the American Bar Association, Federal Free Legal Answers is a virtual legal advice clinic in which qualifying users ask civil legal questions related to basic immigration and veterans questions to be answered for free by licensed attorneys.
 Register here to volunteer.

-Elder Appreciation and Wills Clinic: A resource fair and estate planning drafting clinic for Elders was held in October 2025 at the Alaska Federation of Natives Convention.
-Attorneys drafted wills, powers of attorney, and/or advance health care directives.
+Elder Appreciation and Wills Clinic: A resource fair and estate planning drafting clinic for Elders will be held in mid-October 2026 at the Alaska Federation of Natives Convention in Anchorage.
+New and experienced volunteer estate planning attorneys will be paired to draft wills, powers of attorney, and/or advance health care directives.
 A 1.5 hour training on drafting these documents was provided on October 1, 2025, and is available by video on demand for Members here.
-Click here to be notified of volunteer opportunities at future clinics.
+Click here to be notified of volunteer opportunities at future estate planning clinics.

-Elizabeth Peratrovich Legal Clinic: In October 2025 volunteer attorneys provided free 30-minute legal consultations to attendees of the Alaska Federation of Natives Convention.
-Walk-in consultations were provided on civil (non-criminal) legal issues, including questions relating to family law, housing, employment, public benefits, ICWA, and tribal justice.
-Click here to be notified of volunteer opportunities at future clinics.
+Elizabeth Peratrovich Legal Clinic: In mid-October 2026 volunteer attorneys will provide free 30-minute legal consultations during the Alaska Federation of Natives Convention in Anchorage.
+Walk-in consultations are provided on civil (non-criminal) legal issues, including questions relating to family law, housing, employment, public benefits, ICWA, and tribal justice.
+Click here to be notified when volunteer registration opens.

 Qualified Legal Services Providers

-Visit our Qualified Legal Services Providers page to learn about our qualified legal services providers.
+Visit our Qualified Legal Services Providers page to learn about our qualified legal services providers and opportunities to volunteer with them.

-The Bryan P. Timbers Pro Bono Award(s) recognize the extraordinary pro bono efforts of small/solo practitioners, law firms, and public sector agencies toward closing the justice gap for Alaskans with civil legal needs.
+Bryan P. Timbers Pro Bono Awards: These awards recognize the extraordinary pro bono efforts of individual attorneys and law firms toward closing the justice gap for Alaskans with civil legal needs.

-Visit our Pro Bono Awards page for current and recent award recipients.
+Visit our Pro Bono Awards page for current and historical awards and Pro Bono Champions recipients.

 Retired, Inactive, and Out-of-State Attorneys